-"Cut-Off Date Balance" means with respect to any Mortgage Loan, the Mortgagor Total Unpaid Principal Balance as of the Cut-Off Date (which is equal to the aggregate Unpaid Principal Balance as of the Cut-Off Date).
+"Cut-Off Date Balance" means with respect to any Mortgage Loan, the Mortgagor Total Unpaid Principal Balance as of the Cut-Off Date (which is equal to the Unpaid Principal Balance of such Mortgage Loan as of the Cut-Off Date).

-"Deficiency Amount" means with respect to any Class of Guaranteed Certificates and any Distribution Date, the sum of:
+"Deficiency Amount" means with respect to any Class of Guaranteed Certificates and any Distribution Date. the sum of:

-- (a) any Realized Losses and Certificate Writedown Amounts allocated to such Class on such Distribution Date, net of any Subsequent Recoveries allocated to such Class on such Distribution Date ("Principal Deficiency Amount"), and - (b) the amount by which the Interest Distribution Amount for such Class exceeds the interest actually distributed to such Class pursuant to the Priority of Distributions ("Interest Deficiency Amount").
+- (a) any Realized Losses and Certificate Writedown Amounts allocated to such Class on such Distribution Date, net of any Subsequent Recoveries allocated to such Class on such Distribution Date ("Principal Deficiency Amount"), and - (b) the amount by which (a) the Interest Distribution Amount for such Class exceeds (b) the sum of (i) the interest actually distributed to such Class and (ii) in the case of a Class of Accrual Certificates, the portion of such Interest Distribution Amount distributed as principal to the related Class of Accretion Directed Certificates pursuant to "Description of the Certificates -Distributions of Interest" ("Interest Deficiency Amount").